CptGummiball/all-the-tweaks/README.md

 ## Support

-If you have any issues or questions, feel free to open an issue on the [GitHub repository](ISSUES) or contact me directly.
+If you have any issues or questions, feel free to open an issue on the [GitHub repository](https://github.com/CptGummiball/all-the-tweaks/issues).

 ## License